ChrLos/my_scripts/README.md

 # Scripts Description
 ## dwm_scripts
-scripts that installed dwm window manager with a choice of using the patches or not
+scripts that install dwm window manager with a choice of using the patches or not

 [More Documentation](dwm_scripts/README.md)